-Similar to my innate love of school, I usually know in my heart after a first date, whether or not I vibe with someone enough to want to continue to get to know them.
-After three months, I know in my heart if I can see myself entering into a real relationship & potentially falling in love with them.
+I know what I like & dislike, which is why I knew at a young age that I love school.
+Similar to my love of school, after a first date, I know whether or not I get good vibes.
+After three months, I can see myself entering into a real relationship & falling in love.
 Absence & distance do not make the heart grow fonder.
 Absence & distance is more of a test.
-Because if you can remain faithful & loyal to your loved ones when you’re directly next to them or if they’re on the other side of the globe, that’s how you know it’s true unconditional love.
+Because remaining faithful & loyal to your partner when you’re directly next to them or not is love.

 I’ve had three long-distance relationships so far, & all three of them were terrible.
-That’s why I eventually succumbed to the notion that long-distance relationships will never work out for me.
+That’s why I succumbed to the notion that long-distance relationships will never work out.
 If you’re currently in a long-distance relationship, hopefully reflecting on my past mistakes will help you navigate your current circumstances.

-My 2nd long-distance relationship was with my boyfriend that I dated on & off, during the tail-end of my Senior year of college & through mid-February the following year.
+My 2nd long-distance relationship was with my boyfriend that I dated on & off, during my Senior year of college.
 We were on opposing Dance Teams in college.
 It was a classic Romeo & Juliet story.
 My Dance team’s president hated that I was spending so much time with him & his friends.
-Not wanting to be controlled, I became obsessed with winning Romeo’s heart just to spite my Dance team’s efforts to stop me.
-While my intentions at the beginning of our relationship weren’t the greatest, I did fall in love with him & for a short time, he fell in love with me too.
+I didn’t allow them to control me.
+It became my obsession to win Romeo’s heart just to spite my Dance team’s efforts to stop me.
+While my intentions, in the beginning, weren’t the best, I still fell in love with him.

-I was about a month away from graduating when he was finally ready to ask me out on a real date & officially call me his girlfriend.
+I was a month away from graduating when he asked me on a real date & officially called me his girlfriend.
 I still had one more class to take over the Summer, then I moved back home to the Bay Area.
 Over the Summer & during the Holidays, we did great.
-It was only once I was back in the Bay Area for good & he was back in school that the trouble started.
+It was only once I was back in the Bay Area & he was back in school that the trouble started.

 Even though I would come to visit him often, I could tell that our relationship dynamic was changing.
 In the moments that we’d previously feel close & connected, I could tell that he was starting to detach from me.
-After a terrible Valentine’s Day weekend together, I had a dream about being chased by a giant carton of milk. lol And after evaluating my dream, it became clear to me that he was “milking” me.
-I wasn’t surprised when he broke up with me a week later.
-Then, I found out that he was already pursuing a girl that I suspected he was interested in on his dance team within days.
+After a terrible Valentine’s Day weekend together, I dreamt about a giant carton of milk chasing me.
+After evaluating my dream, it became clear to me that he was “milking” me.
+He broke up with me a week later.
+Then, I found out that he was already pursuing a girl that I suspected he was interested in within days.

 Enter into a relationship when you’re truly ready.
 Don’t waste your time with months of on & off again turmoil.
 If someone is being wishy-washy when committing to you, it’s a sign that they’re not ready or possibly still healing.
 You want to enter a new relationship when both of your hearts are healed & ready to love again.
 No matter how much he wanted to deny it, he was still in love with his ex-girlfriend.